xcart/xcart-docs/_pages/kb_en/look_and_feel/playing_with_menus/index.md

 Categories representation in the default X-Cart 5 layout is rather straightforward - a list of categories in the left-hand column on every page.
 The free [Flyout Categories Menu module](https://market.x-cart.com/addons/flyout-categories-menu.html "Playing with Menus") that is available in all X-Cart 5 editions (Business, Multivendor and Ultimate) extends the default representation with a vertical drop-down menu for the categories list.

 If necessary the default categories representation can be transformed into horizontal menus as described in {% link "Managing the Category Block Representation" ref_3aUJrW2c %}.
-But not everybody likes wants to play with the default menus to configure them this way and need a more robust solution that will add extra facilities to the store or change the categories representation drastically.
+But if you don't want to play with the default menus to configure them this way and need a more robust solution that will add extra facilities to the store or change the categories representation drastically use one of the following modules:

+* Horizontal Flyout Categories Menu
+  Moves the categories list to the horizontal bar with a drop-down menu.
+* Multilevel Primary Menu
+  Adds the multiple drop-down menu functionality for the header tab menu.
+* Tree-like Categories Menu
+  Transforms the default fly-out category structure into a tree structure